The Publishers' Guide to Ad Revenue

 • Be acquired yourself for the highest price possible.

-You may want to completely hold off on adding advertising to your website or app until you have a significant enough audience to generate meaningful revenue.
-What tools are going to make sense to help manage your ad revenue will change as your audience grows.
+You may want to completely hold off on adding advertising to your website or app until you have a significant enough audience to earn revenue.
+What tools are going to make sense to help manage your earned revenue will change as your audience grows.

 If you are a website publisher with less than 500,000 page views or an app developer with less than 10,000 daily active users, you’re likely going to get the best ROI (investment of time vs. revenue produced) from Google’s standard set of tools.

-As you crest the 500,000 page view or 10,000 daily active user mark, you’ll want to start looking into either building a more advanced ad tech stack or working with a monetization partner.
+As you crest the 500,000 page views or 10,000 daily active user mark, you’ll want to start looking into either building a more advanced ad tech stack or working with a monetization partner.

-When you’re ready to start bringing in ad revenue, you are more than likely going to find that you have hundreds of options.
+When you're ready to start bringing in money through advertising, you are more than likely going to find that you have hundreds of options.
 Every ad network, exchange, and other ad tech tool wants you to believe that they are the right fit for you.

-(Playwire is a platform that can help with this, but we typically work with mid-sized to larger publishers.
-Find out more about who’s a fit for Playwire here.)
+Playwire is a platform that can help with this, but we typically work with mid-sized to enterprise-level publishers.
+But don’t fret!
+Find out more about if you’re a fit for Playwire here, and if not, what steps you can take to get there.

 Unless you have a massive audience, your choice is probably simpler than it initially feels.
-In most cases, early-state publishers should start out with the simplest and largest platforms: Google Ads for web or AdMob for apps.
+In most cases, early-stage publishers should start with the simplest and largest platforms: Google's online advertising platform for web or Google AdMob for apps.

 How to Calculate Ad Revenue

-Most tools and platforms you use to bring in ad revenue will give you an accurate figure for how much revenue you have earned through them over a given period of time.
-But what if you’re a multichannel publisher?
-What if you’re pulling multiple sources of demand from multiple tools?
+Most tools and platforms you use will accurately show you how much revenue you have earned over a given period.
+But what if you're a multichannel publisher?
+What if you're pulling multiple sources of demand from multiple tools?

-The best way to calculate your ad revenue in that kind of situation, which is fairly common as publishers grow, is to rely on page view CPM as your primary metric.
+The best way to calculate ad revenue in that case, which is fairly common as publishers grow, is to rely on page view CPM as your primary metric.

 How to Increase Your Ad Revenue